 Your Trust can work with you to consider things like:

-- is appropriate equipment available - for example handrails, hoists, adjustable baths and armchairs?
+- having suitable equipment available such as handrails, hoists, adjustable baths and armchairs

 Finding the right residential care or nursing home